OpenBB-finance/OpenBB/oss.gg/README.md

 For both types of side-quests, you will need to:

 - Open the relevant `.md` file for your side quest.
+- Click the edit file button (little pencil icon in top right)
 - Add a new entry with the following information:
   - Your GitHub name
   - A UTC timestamp
   - A link to your proof of contribution (e.g., a fork or a new repository for code side-quests, or a blog post for no-code side-quests).
+- Click the green commit changes button
+- Add a coommit message such as "Submitting No Code Side Quest"
+- Make a helpful branch name such as feature/oss-gg-new-side-quest
+-

 ## How to Submit Code Side-Quests